 202. Behavior and Training of Domestic Animals

 Three credits.
+Two class periods.
+Recommended preparation: SAAS 101.

-Application of behavior of cattle, horses, sheep, goats, swine, and poultry to their management, training, and welfare.
+Application of behavior of cattle, horses, sheep, goats, swine, companion animals and poultry to their management, training and welfare.
 Basic principles of genetics and physiology of behavior, perception, training, learning, motivation, and stress with consideration of integrated behavioral management and animal welfare.
-Taught with ANSC 1602.
+Students must have access to an animal that they can train throughout the semester.
+Taught concurrently with ANSC 1602.

 243. Animal Products